flopp/dreisam-pegel-bot/README.md

 ![Normal chart](/images/pegel.png)

-The "critical" chart (water level > 105cm); note that there are three official criticality levels (105cm, 125cm, 145cm) at which the official perform certain actions (e.g. closure of paths along the river, etc.) - they are marked as horizontal lines.
+The "critical" chart (water level > 105cm); note that there are three official criticality levels (105cm, 125cm, 145cm) at which certain actions are performed (e.g. closure of paths along the river, etc.) - they are marked as horizontal lines.

 ![Chart with critical water level](/images/pegel-critical.png)